Islam in Israel: Ottoman Empire

+British Mandate

-Both the Millet system and the Status Quo principle continued to be upheld by the British Mandate authorities (1922-48).
+Both the Millet system and the Status Quo principle continued to be upheld by the British Mandate authorities (1922–48).
 All the communities recognized by the Ottoman authorities continued to be recognized by the British.

 Since the British Empire was Anglican Christian, the British rule affected the position of Islam in Palestine.
 Islam was no longer the governing religion of the country, although it was still the majority religion.
 The Mandatory authorities did not formally grant Islam the status of a Millet community, but it instituted a Supreme Muslim Council, that ensured the Islamic religion an autonomy equal to that of the Millet religions.
 The British also introduced the office of Grand Mufti of Jerusalem and appointed Haj Amin al-Husseini (1895–1974) to this position.

-Islam in Israel
+History

-During the 1948 Arab-Israeli war, more than 80 percent of the Palestinian population in Israel fled or were expelled from their towns and villages, including a large section of the economic, political, cultural, and religious elite of the Muslim society.
+During the 1948 Arab-Israeli war, more than 80 percent of the Arab Palestinian population in Israel fled or were expelled from their towns and villages, including a large section of the economic, political, cultural, and religious elite of the Muslim society.
 Only one member of the Supreme Muslim Council, Tahir at-Tabari, remained in the Israeli-held part of Palestine.
 The Israeli government prohibited a resurrection of a national institution similar to the Supreme Muslim Council, or an office similar to that of the Grand Mufti and thereby effectively abolished the autonomy of the Muslim community.

-The Druze community has traditionally characterized itself as Muslim, chiefly as a survival strategy, while its actual doctrine and practice was quite far from Muslim orthodoxy.
 Israel recognized the Druze community as an independent religious community in 1956 and then again in 1963 formally as a Millet community within the meaning of the Palestine Order-in-Council 1922 (POC – the Constitution of Mandatory Palestine, partially retained by the State of Israel).
 Similarly, the Evangelical Episcopal Church in Israel and the Baháʼí Faith were also recognized in 1970 and 1971, respectively, as Millet communities.

-Islam itself, however, was not granted a similar recognition by the Israeli authorities.
+Islam, however, was not granted a similar recognition by the Israeli authorities.
 Although the Shari’ah courts were recognized and integrated into the Israeli judicial system, the Muslim community itself was never recognized as a Millet community within the meaning of the POC, nor was its status formally regulated in any other Israeli statute.